Olympics: The Legendary Hockey Players You've Never Heard Of

 Erich Kühnhackl, C (West Germany, 1972-1976 and 1984 Olympics)

-Although Leon Draisaitl is one of the most hyped German prospects ever, he will have to best Erich Kühnhackl.
+Although Leon Draisaitl is one of the most hyped German prospects ever (or was at the time of writing), he will have to best Erich Kühnhackl.
 Voted the best German ice hockey player of the 20th century, Kühnhackl scored an amazing 1,431 points in 774 career German league games.
 Blessed with great size at 6’5″ 214lbs., Kühnhackl was the biggest reason that West Germany was able to remain in the top division in the Olympics in the 70s and 80s.

 In the 1976 Olympics, Kühnhackl was third in points, outscoring Valeri Kharlamov and Czechoslovakian superstar Milan Novy.
 At the 1984 games, he managed to lead the entire tournament in points over future NHLers Slava Fetisov, Pat LaFontaine, Dave Gagner, and Pelle Eklund.

 Erich Kühnhackl was offered a contract to play with the New York Rangers in the 1970s, but turned it down to remain in Germany.
-He is the father of Pittsburgh Penguins prospect Tom Kühnhackl.
+He is the father of Pittsburgh Penguins Tom Kühnhackl.

 Despite their tremendous international exploits, these three remain underrated hockey players in a historical context.
 Had they been able to ply their trade in the NHL, playing against the best in the world for their entire careers, perhaps they would be more appreciated.
 It is unlikely they would have had the same level of sheer dominance, but all three possessed the talent to be stars at the next level.